lubuntu-team/manual/source/2/2.2/2.2.6/qpdfview.rst

 Customizing
 -----------
 To add your own settings to qpdfview you can get to a settings window with :menuselection:`Edit --> Settings`.
 The checkbox :guilabel:`Open URL` allows you to turn on or off Opening URLs or links within qpdfview.
 The :guilabel:`Auto-refresh` checkbox reloads the pdf whenever the file changes which is useful for authoring pdf files.
 To have qpdfview keep track of recently check the :guilabel:`Track recently used` checkbox.
-To keep track of recently closed documents check the :guilabel:`Keep recenlty closed` checkbox.
+To keep track of recently closed documents check the :guilabel:`Keep recently closed` checkbox.
 To open the tabs you had open last time with qpdfview the next time you open the program check the :guilabel:`Restore tabs` checkbox.
 To change what screen you use for presentations change the :guilabel:`Presentation Screen` field to the number of the screen you want to use.
 To change the page in the main view in addition with the presentation check the :guilabel:`Synchronize presentation` checkbox.
-To have your outline dock follow where you currently are in the pdf check the :guilabel:`Syncrhonize outline view` checkbox.
+To have your outline dock follow where you currently are in the pdf check the :guilabel:`Synchronize outline view` checkbox.
 If you want to scroll once to change an entire page check the :guilabel:`Minimal scrolling` checkbox.
 To change the color of highlights type a hex number for a color or select one from the :guilabel:`Highlight Color` drop down menu.

 .. image:: qpdfviewprefrences.png

 If you want to reset these settings to the defaults is to press the :guilabel:`Defaults` button.
 If you just want defaults on the current tab you can press the :guilabel:`Defaults on current tab` button.
 If you want to return to viewing your pdf with the same settings press the :guilabel:`OK` button.
 If you wish to discard your changes press the :guilabel:`Cancel` button.

 To deal with settings on graphics press press on the :guilabel:`Graphics` tab.
 The settings for paper color will has a drop down menu for previewing what it is like printing on colored paper.
 The checkbox :guilabel:`Prefetch` will preload pages not directly viewed by the pdf viewer not directly on the screen however this will use more resources.
-The drop down for :guilabel:`Cache size` will increase laoding speed but will use more resources.
+The drop down for :guilabel:`Cache size` will increase loading speed but will use more resources.
 The :guilabel:`Prefetch` checkbox loads pages before you view them.
 The :guilabel:`Prefetch distance` tells you how many pages away from where you are to load.
 The field for :guilabel:`Presentation background color` sets the color of the background for presentations.
 The :guilabel:`Cache size` increases the size of the cache which will apply more system resources to run heavy pdfs like hundred of pages of full color artwork.

 .. image:: qpdfview-graphics.png